Chronic Cystitis – Symptoms

 What are the symptoms of Chronic Cystitis?

-- Looking to find directly where the toilets are when in another room,
+- Looking to find directly where the toilets are when in a room.

-- Sitting in the outer seats in the rows of seats in the theater or cinema in order to have easy access to toilets, or also
+- Sitting in the outer seats in the rows of seats in the theatre or cinema in order to have easy access to toilets.

-- When traveling trying to make several stops in between to urinate.
+- When travelling, trying to make several stops in between to urinate.

 Burning sensation during urination is a symptom that usually refers to what we all call urinary tract infection.
 It is often transient and perhaps relatively moderate.
 Sometimes appears all of a sudden giving us the impression that perhaps a small stone passed.
 So, if burning doesn’t stay for long, maybe we can thing that it is not something to worry about.
 We should pay attention at this ailment.
 I have encountered women who had reached in a state of intense psychosomatic disorders, due to intensity and persistence of this discomfort.
 Especially those women who had undergone multiple drug therapies to no avail.

-- The observation of the loss of clarity of the urine with
+- The observation of the loss of clarity of the urine.

-are elements which indicate the likelihood of urinary tract infection.
+Both are elements which indicate the likelihood of urinary tract infection (UTI).

-These are moments where the patient feels a very strong up to an irresistible urge to urinate.
-Most of the times it is not able to control it, except for a minimum time.
+These are moments where the patient feels a very strong or even irresistible urge to urinate.
+Most of the times the patient is not able to control it either.
 At that time, she has the feeling that if she doesn’t find the toilet in order to urinate immediately, it is possible to even have loss of urine.
-It does not appear in all cases, but when it exists:
+It does not appear in all cases, but when it exists, it indicates:

-- wants the appropriate attention for its identification.
+The symptom of urgent urination requires appropriate attention for its medical identification.